keyboard-warrior-og/DOTFILES/README.md

 ```
 swww //for wallpaper
 pywal //relly cool color scheme generator its package name is "python-pywal" thank me later
+pywalfox //AUR cool software to update pywal schemes in firefox and thunderbird
 ```
 screenshot
 ```